HSUPipeline/Overview/Projects.md

 # Projects

-List of public projects avaialable on HSNPipeline.
+List of public projects available on HSNPipeline.

 ## Table of Contents